JohnnyBaptista/screen-drawer/README.md

 #### **How was it developed:**
 Basically, the app is a whole trasparent canvas that you can draw, created using [FabricJS](http://fabricjs.com).

-The main project is just HTML CSS and Javascript, to control the window and handle the events.
+The main project is just HTML CSS and JavaScript, to control the window and handle the events.

-To develop the Desktop app, it was used the ElectronJS framework.
+To develop the Desktop app, it was used the [ElectronJS](https://www.electronjs.org) framework.

 ---

 # Running